Broadband open access

 For the past couple of years now, President Barack Obama has set out to try to resolve these issues.
 On February 10, 2011, he announced plans to expand wireless Internet access.
 This plan intends to provide high-speed wireless services to 98 percent of Americans or more.
 The idea behind this is to increase education among Americans, build businesses and profit, and support state-of-the-art technology for state officials.
 In terms of broadband open access, the plan will be deployed by leading carriers of high-speed Internet.
 However, the debate may still remain of how this helps the incoming service provider or smaller companies that already exist.
 Will small companies earn profit if the country is provided Internet through the leading companies?

-Broadband open access has also brought on many questions of how services to competition is offered, such as unbundled access services sold to the new company.
+Broadband open access has also brought on questions of how services to competition is offered, such as unbundled access services sold to the new company.
 This includes services that can be hard to duplicate.
 The concept is like what service providers offer their own customers and having television, voice, and Internet service bundled into one package.
 Any competitor may rent office space in an incumbent's central office, place equipment to interconnect with their network, or purchase other related services.
 The company can offer the same deal to a competing company requesting use of their network and facilities.
 The new entrant has a right to purchase access to the incumbent on an unbundled basis.
 Getting unbundled services means the new entrant has the opportunity to invest in its own network and therefore spend less on buying everything wholesale.
 They are able to make a profit using their own equipment and do not have to spend it all on the incumbent hardware and software provided.